C0deRhin0/Keylogger_Py/README.md

 ---

 ## Notes
 This script is for **educational and ethical research purposes only**.
 Unauthorized use of keyloggers **violates privacy laws** and **can lead to legal consequences**.
-If used in penetration testing, ensure that you have explicit permissions.
+If used in penetration testing, ensure that you have explicit permissions from the target.

 Extreme caution is advised when using or modifying this code.